unionai-oss/pandera/docs/source/dataframe_models.md

 ```

 Note that mixtures of `DataFrame` schemas and built-in types will ignore checking built-in types
 with pandera.
+For example, for a return value with annotation
+`list[DataFrame[Schema], DataFrame[Schema]]` the elements of the list will not be checked
+against the Schema.
 Pydantic should be used to check and/or coerce any built-in types.

 ```{code-cell} python
 import pandas as pd